 - Warrant - The name of the Warrant.

 - Route - The route of the Warrant is listed in a drop down combo box by clicking the table cell.

 - Train Name - The Train ID, as stated in the Roster.
-This cell can be edited and its content is displayed by the Indicator Track Icons when the train occupies their OBlock (the Edit popup of Indicator Track Icons have a checkbox to enable this function).
+This cell can be edited and its content is displayed next to the Indicator Track Icons when the train occupies their OBlock (the Edit popup of Indicator Track Icons have a checkbox to enable this function).

-- DCC Address - The DCC Address of the locomotive or consist.
-This cell can be edited to correspond to the current motive power of the train.
+- DCC Address - The Address of the locomotive or Consist.
+This cell can be edited to correspond to the current motive power of the Train.

 - ManRun - (hidden column) A button that allocates

 the Warrant and sets the route for a manual operator to run

 the train.
 The script is not run, but the route is